Dhar01/Dhar01/README.md

 I'm a backend-focused Software Engineer, passionate about Linux, automation, and building efficient command-line tools.
 I enjoy working on projects that dive into system administration, and backend development, and constantly exploring new ways to make processes faster, simpler, and more secure!

-I like strictly typed languages, and therefore, I have fallen in love with Go.
-And, writing codes for humans and machines in the Linux environment makes me feel at ease.
+I like strictly typed languages, and therefore, I have fallen in love with Go.<br> And, writing codes for humans and machines in the Linux environment makes me feel at ease.

 # 🔧 Technologies & Tools